sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 or even 100x stateful connection performance**.
 In particular

-- With the help of network hardware technology providers, create an open forum that capitalizes on the use of **programmable networking hardware** including SmartNICs, SmartToRs, SmartAppliances.
+- With the help of network hardware technology providers, create an open forum that capitalizes on the use of **programmable networking devices** including SmartNICs, SmartToRs, SmartAppliances.
 - Optimize **stateful L4** performance and connection scale by 10x or even 100x
   when compared to implementations that make extensive use of a generic software